Skip to content

 Meet Cara.

-Cara holds a Master of Speech Pathology from La Trobe and is Hanen "It Takes Two to Talk" trained and AAC-certified.
-She works across early intervention, school-age literacy, and complex communication needs — with a neurodivergent-affirming practice grounded in family coaching, not clinic drills.
+Cara holds a Master of Speech Pathology from La Trobe and is Hanen “It Takes Two to Talk” trained and AAC-certified.
+She works across early intervention, school-age literacy, and complex communication needs.
+She uses a neurodiversity-affirming practice grounded in family coaching, not clinic drills.
 AHPRA-registered, Speech Pathology Australia member.

 M.Speech Path (La Trobe) Hanen trained AAC Literacy SPA member